marian-nmt/marian/README.md

 *marian* is a C++ GPU-specific parallel automatic differentiation library with operator overloading.
 It is the training framework used in the Marian toolkit.
 This repository is the development repo of `https://github.com/marian-nmt/marian`, use it at your own risk.
-S

 https://github.com/marian-nmt/marian is updated with stable versions of this repository.